dmbarbour/wikilon/docs/Runtime.md

 I want parallelism with minimal (and very simple) synchronization.

 Within a context, each thread should have a nursery - a volume of memory that it controls exclusively and hence may garbage collect *without* synchronization.
-This might start as, for example, 64kB or 192kB or even a full megabyte, perhaps depending on available memory.
-Large allocations might automatically use the shared space.
-When full of cruft, a thread is relocated with a fresh nursery.
+This might start as, for example, 256kB.
+Overly large allocations might automatically operate in the shared context memory.
+When full of cruft, the thread is relocated with a fresh nursery.
 As the context fills, we can gradually GC old data.

 Importantly, a thread must never reference into another thread's nursery.

-This requires waiting until memory is 'promoted' by GC before we share results.
-To mitigate latency, we can aggressively promote when a thread has ready tasks but the shared context does not.

-The linearity of mutable objects prevents sharing references between threads via mutability in most cases.
+This requires waiting until memory is 'promoted' from the thread nursery to the shared pace before we share any results.
+Unfortunately, given in-place updates on arrays and so on, it can be difficult to ensure old objects don't reference younger memory without performing a deep promotion of thread memory (that is, promote all data within the nursery).
+There is reason to delay this promotion, for GC efficiency.
+Fortunately, we can mitigate latencies by aggressively promoting thread memory if the context has no ready tasks.

-The `(par)` tasks need special attention.
-They're explicitly referenced in one thread but evaluated from another.
-Signals between threads would be bad for synchronization so I won't keep a local 'queue' of tasks to continue after the current one completes.
-But we can maintain a set of waiting tasks, and poll it rarely (as needed).
+Parallel tasks need special attention.
+They're referenced from one thread but evaluated wholly or partially from another.
+We must delay evaluations that require a values from other threads.

 So each thread must: